-The symptoms of an immunodeficiency disorder have direct links to the affected parts of the immune system.
+The symptoms of an immunodeficiency disorder have direct links to the affected part of the immune system.
+When the disorder

 Specific immunodeficiency disorders have certain associations.
 For example:

-- Antibody deficiencies have links to frequent infections, particularly from bacteria.
+- Antibody deficiencies have links to frequent infections from bacteria.

 - Phagocytic defects can lead to slow wound healing and clusters of immune cells called granulomas.

-- Some forms of complement deficiencies can result in liver infections, while individuals with other forms may be prone to autoimmune diseases.
+- Some forms of complement deficiencies can result in liver infections.
+Individuals with other forms may be prone to autoimmune conditions.

 - Be vigilant about hygiene in all respects, especially hand-washing.

-- Adopt a healthful lifestyle, involving a nutritious diet, adequate exercise, and plenty of rest.
+- Follow a healthy lifestyle consisting of a balanced diet, regular exercise, and plenty of rest.

 - Limit contact with people who are sick.